mateothegreat/cyber2019-pi-class/minecraft-exercises/README.md

+# Minecraft @ Raspberry PI
+Learn how to setup a minecraft server on the raspberry pi.

-# Setup the user account
+## Setup the user account

 First we need to create the minecraft user account.
 This is done for security reasons.. i.e.: if our minecraft server